kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:708e937aea
-## Understanding distribution of categorical variables?
+## Understanding distribution of categorical variables

-We have looked at the distributions of ApplicantIncome and LoanIncome, now time for categorical variables in more details.
-For instance, lets see that Gender is affecting the loan status or not.
+We have looked at the distributions of ApplicantIncome and LoanIncome, now it's time for looking at categorical variables in more details.
+For instance, let's see whether Gender is affecting the loan status or not.
 This can be tested using cross-tabulation as shown below:

 ```{python}
 pd.crosstab( train ['Gender'], train ["Loan_Status"], margins=True)
 ```
 Next, we can also look at proportions can be more intuitive in making some quick insights.
 We can do this using the apply function.
 You can read more about cross tab and apply functions <a href="http://www.analyticsvidhya.com/blog/2016/01/12-pandas-techniques-python-data-manipulation/"> here</a>.